LiamBatiste/Port-Prospects/README.md

 The fact table and dimensions tables (as seen above) were created within SQL, along with their respective relationships.
 The data was then brought in using the SQL import wizard.

 ## views
-Views to allow for segmentation of defense vessels and freighter vessels were created as they appear to be key segments of interest for Wärtsilä:
+Views to allow for segmentation of defence vessels and freighter vessels were created as they appear to be key segments of interest for Wärtsilä:

 <br>

-**Defense Vessel View**
+**defence Vessel View**

 ![image](https://github.com/user-attachments/assets/dbe8942c-8400-4ac6-9a1a-cad1809d78bc)